 5. Get up to $1 off per gallon with Kroger fuel rewards.

 Every dollar you spend at a Kroger store is normally worth one fuel point.
-If you buy a gift card for travel, dining, retail, or entertainment (note: not the actual grocery store) from Kroger, you’ll earn 2x, 3x, or even 4x the fuel points on that purchase!
+If you buy a gift card for travel, dining, retail, or entertainment through the Kroger website, you’ll earn 2x, 3x, or even 4x the fuel points on that purchase!

-There is no limit to how many points you can accrue, but keep in mind that points reset every month and you can only use points for up to 35 gallons of gas.
-Check the bottom of your receipt or sign into your account to see how many fuel points you’ve accumulated.
+There is no limit to how many points you can earn, but keep in mind that points reset every month, and you can only use points for up to 35 gallons of gas.
+Check the bottom of your receipt or sign in to your account to see how many fuel points you’ve accumulated.